Id Nirvana / Leatherwood

 Id Nirvana is probably the most famous band from the late 1960s Columbus rock scene, although they never released a record and played out only a few times.
 Their fame is more for a couple band members' later successes than any other reason.
 So, here's the story as we can put it together.

 The band was signed onto the Columbus branch of the Abbey Group and the recordings were done in part to get a release for the Abbey Group and Chess records.
-No completed tape masters (only multitracks) for the above mentioned songs were found, but a Cleveland Recording acetate exists with a completed, mixed "Love Like Fire" backed with a song titled "Chalice" for which there were no tapes found.
-Despite the acetate label, "Love Like Fire" is the Musicol recording.
+No completed tape masters (only multitracks) for the above mentioned songs were found, but two acetates exist, one a two sided 7" with "Love Like Fire" and "Chalice". and another 12" acetate with all four songs.
+The acetates have completed, mixed versions of the four songs.
+Despite the acetate labels, the songs the Musicol recordings.
 The guess (and it's a guess) is that this was a possible Abbey Group 45 that was shelved when the Abbey/Chess deal imploded.

 There's still hope that all four of these songs will have a actual release....

 Love Like Fire / Chalice - Cleveland Recording acetate, 7" two sided

 Chalice, Love Like Fire, Wake, Good Things - Cleveland Recording acetate, 12" one sided